datapunchorg/punch/UserGuide.md

 ## How to run Spark application after installing SparkOnK8s

 "punch install" in previous section will print out example commands to run Spark application.
 Please check the output from "punch install" command.
+Also see following section for how to use `sparkcli` command line tool.

 ## What is sparkcli command, and how to use it